ethereum-optimism/optimism/specs/system_config.md

 The L1 fee parameters, also known as Gas Price Oracle (GPO) parameters, are updated in conjunction and apply new L1 costs to the L2 transactions.

+### `gasLimit` (`uint64`)

+The gas limit of the L2 blocks is configured through the system config.
+Changes to the L2 gas limit are fully applied in the first L2 block with the L1 origin that introduced the change, as opposed to the 1/1024 adjustments towards a target as seen in limit updates of L1 blocks.

 ## Writing the system config

 The `SystemConfig` contract applies authentication to all writing contract functions,